Fragrant Thai Basil Chicken is simple, fast and flavorful! Perfect for weeknight dinners, ready to serve in under 30 minutes. Video.

 Ground chicken makes this recipe fast and so easy!
-You could certainly chop up whole chicken thighs or breasts if you prefer.
+You could certainly chop up whole chicken thighs or breasts if you prefer, or use ground turkey.

 Traditionally this is made with Holy Basil which is also know as tulsi basil and is available fresh, at some Asian Markets.
 Thai basil is easier to come by and works great in this recipe.
 And yes, you can use regular basil!
 When using regular basil, I like to add just a pinch of ground anise to the stir fry.

 If you love it spicy definitely go for the red Thai chilies!
 Fresno chilies have great flavor and though not as spicy as the Thai chilies, they still have a good kick!

 Looking for more ways to cook chicken breast?
 Take a peek at our 35+Best Chicken Breast Recipes on the blog!